Deactivating, Deleting & Memorializing Accounts

-- We save your timeline information (friends, photos, interests, etc.), just in case you want to come back to Facebook at some point.
-If you choose to reactivate your account, the information on your timeline will be there when you come back.
+- We save your Timeline information (ex: friends, photos, interests), just in case you want to come back to Facebook at some point.
+If you choose to reactivate your account, the information on your Timeline will be there when you come back.

 If you permanently delete your account:

 - You will not be able to regain access to your account again.

 - Most personally identifiable information associated with it is removed from our database.
 This includes information like your email address and mailing address.
 Some personally identifiable information may remain, such as your name if you sent a message to someone else.

 - Copies of some material (ex: photos, notes) may remain in our servers for technical reasons, but this material is disassociated from any personal identifiers and completely inaccessible to other people using Facebook.